rupeshtiwari/coding-examples-interview-coding-datastructure-algorithm-in-javascript/README.md

 [Answer for Creating Minimal Tree Interview Question](src/interview-questions/graph/2-minimal-bs-tree.mjs)

 ### Recursion Interview Questions

+## Time Memory Trade-Off technique
+Trade off or invest some memory to improve run time complexity.
+Suppose use Has-table, set etc. to insert some of the calculations that you want to not repeat.

 #### Calculate x to the power n using recursion